 The number of CSI-RS frequency layers equals to the number of MOs with csi-rs-ResourceConfigMobility configured assuming single MO is configured per frequency layer.

+For UE supporting [45-1 in RAN1 feature list] but not supporting [39-2 in RAN feature list], UE shall support performing LTM L1-RSRP measurements on NL1, outside_gap SSB frequency layers, while NL1, outside_gap is the number of intra-frequency SSB layers as indicated in [39-3-1].

+For UE supporting [45-1 in RAN1 feature list] and [39-2 in RAN feature list], UE shall support performing LTM L1-RSRP measurements on NL1, outside_gap SSB frequency layers, while NL1, outside_gap is the number of intra-frequency SSB layers plus inter-frequency without gaps SSB layers as indicated in [39-3-1].

 9.1.3.2b NE-DC: Maximum allowed layers for multiple monitoring

 If a UE is configured with NE-DC operation mode, the UE shall be capable of monitoring at least: